alfrendo-silalahi/phonebook-api/README.md

 ## Development Notes

-- The backend uses Spring Boot and provides a RESTful API.
+- The backend uses Spring Boot and provides a RESTful API (full CRUD features).
-- The frontend is built with React and currently implements a subset of the available API operations.
+- The frontend is built with React and currently implements a subset of the available API operations (GET & DELETE method only).
 - MySQL is used as the database (when running with Docker Compose or configured separately).